 When writing a formula, you can refer to values coming from other fields.
 To find how to refer to other fields, go into the settings of a formula field and then turn on "Show formula refs", as shown below.

-Consider a table in an Samm template, with columns and rows.
+Consider a table in a Damstra Forms template, with columns and rows.

 The way that you reference each field is like you'd use in Microsoft Excel.

 For example, the first column in the first row can be referenced using A1.

 When you have a formula in a table, it usually processes values from cells (fields)